FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargetype.md

 A Charge Type indicates whether the row represents an upfront or recurring fee, cost of usage that already occurred, an after-the-fact [*adjustment*](#glossary:adjustment) (e.g., credits), or taxes.
-The Charge Type is commonly used to identify prepaid purchases separately from usage-based charges, to separate taxes that may require special handling, or to apply finer-grained allocation logic to purchases or *adjustments*.
+The Charge Type is commonly used to identify prepaid purchases separately from usage-based [*charges*](#glossary:charge), to separate taxes that may require special handling, or to apply finer-grained allocation logic to purchases or *adjustments*.

 The ChargeType column MUST be present and MUST NOT be null or empty.
 This column is of type String and MUST be one of the